hackclub/hackclub/workshops/login_auth/README.md

 ```
 In the above code replace `email` with `userEmail` and `password` with `userPass` as you declared those variables.

-Also you need to display error message when error occurs like _wrong email or password_ so add below code in above function.
+Also you need to display error message when error occurs like _wrong email or password_, So add below code in above function.
 ```javascript
 window.alert("Error : " + errorMessage);
 ```